EasycardNG/API/CheckoutPage.md

 Checkout Page - Create Consumer flow
 -------------------------------------------

 There is additional option to enhance integration of EasyCard and merchant's system.
-EasyCard provides ability for merchant to store miscelaneous metadata related to deals - first of all `Consumers` reference.
+EasyCard provides ability for merchant to store miscellaneous metadata related to deals - first of all `Consumers` reference.
 You can create Consumer record via [Metadata API](MetadataApi.md) and then use ConsumerID when creating `PaymentIntent`.

 ![Checkout Sequence Diagram - Create Consumer flow](images/CheckoutSequenceWithConsumerDiagram.svg)

+It is strongly recommended to do not create new `Consumer` record per each deal - you can use API to find existing consumer by original ID from your system (please use `ExternalReference` to store it), consumer's email, NationalID etc. But preferred way is to save EasyCard's `ConsumerID` to your system.